 The NBA regular season is one of my least favorite sports to watch (don’t @ me), but not even I can hate on the good, harmless fun of All-Star Weekend.
 The festivities start Friday night with the Celebrity All-Star Game.
 While the game usually consists of a few well-known folks, most of the competitors leave me playing a game known as “who the hell are these celebs and why are they playing basketball on my TV?”

-5dimes has posted the odds for this game (Team Clippers -2), and after doing some extensive research on the participants, I feel like I’ve got this game pegged pretty good (@ me if you want some side action).
+Odds have been posted for this game (Team Clippers -2), and after doing some extensive research on the participants, I feel like I’ve got this game pegged pretty good (@ me if you want some side action).
 Here’s my super official guide to the Celeb Game.
 Let’s all hope there are no Kardashian sightings.
 That would put this entire thing on my “Dead To Me” list.

 Coach: ESPN’s Rachel Nichols